angelala00/icrawler/README.md

 - `python -m icrawler.pbc_monitor --download-from-structure` – download
   attachments from an existing snapshot without recrawling listing pages.
 - `python -m icrawler.pbc_monitor --run-once` – single monitoring pass that fetches listing pages online and downloads new attachments.
+If the starting listing page was cached earlier the same day, the cached copy is reused to avoid redundant network requests; older caches trigger a fresh fetch automatically.
+The continuous mode (no `--run-once`) reuses the same freshness rule before each iteration, so pages cached today are reused and anything older is refreshed when the loop wakes up.
+After each run, the tool logs a per-task summary that includes the number of pages processed, entries/documents observed, and how many files were freshly downloaded or reused from existing data.

 ### Typical Workflow